CPS 721: An Introduction

 currently taking the course.

-However, you should never put your name on anything
+However, you should never put your name on anything you do not understand.

 If challenged,